darwinmlopez/ab4_project/README.md

-# Electric Vehicle Adoption Trends in WA State
+# Group AB 4 - Electric Vehicle Adoption Trends in WA State

 The aim of this project is to understand the adoption trends of electric vehicles through demographic and geographic factors that influence growth in Washington State.